HumaIlyas/Project-2/README.md

 ### Fonts
 * As a main font lato and as a backup font sans-serif are used for the contents of the website.
-* As a main font Oswald and as a backup font sans-serif are used for the heading of the website.
+* As a main font Oswald and as a backup font sans-serif are used for the headings of the website.

 ### Images
 * Images are taken from [Google Images](https://images.google.nl/), which is credited in the [credits](#credits) section.